MrAlpha786/getstarted/README.md

-# GetStarted - A Simple Responsive Homepage
+# GetStarted - A Simple Responsive Startpage